kkauder/eic.github.io/_about/howto.md

 Once Jekyll has been started you can view the web site by connecting to `localhost:4000`.
-Changes made to files are immediately reflected on the displayed site (at the next page load).
+Changes made to files are immediately compiled and reflected on the displayed site (at the next page load).
 This makes it extremely efficient to make changes and debug entirely locally before uploading the final changes to GitHub.

 At this point, pushes are allowed for site developers.
 A pull request/approval process may be put in place later if needed.